 - Start Month

 What You'll Study

 - Year 1

 - Introductory Psychology I: Concepts and Theory (PS1009) - 15 Credit Points

 PS1009 introduces you to major concepts and theories in psychology to provide you with a strong understanding of the human mind and behaviour.
-You will attend lectures on biological, development and cognitive psychology and participate in workshops where you will work as part of a team and debate topics related to the lecture materials such as “should teenagers be held responsible for the crimes they commit?”
-Studying psychology is beneficial to a range of careers including management, finance and counselling, to name but a few.
+You will attend lectures on biological, social and cognitive psychology and participate in workshops where you will work as part of a team and debate topics related to the lecture materials such as “should teenagers be held responsible for the crimes they commit?”
+Studying psychology is beneficial to a range of careers including management, finance and counselling, to name a few.
 Psychology regularly tops employers’ lists of producing the most employable graduates.

 - Introductory Psychology I: Methods and Applications (PS1011) - 15 Credit Points